-In this section, the Trustees evaluate the restoration alternatives using the primary and secondary evaluation criteria described in Sections 2.3 and 2.4.
+In this section, the Trustees evaluated the restoration alternatives using the primary and secondary evaluation criteria described in Sections 2.3 and 2.4.
 Each of the restoration alternatives identified by the Trustees in Section 2.5 are described in greater detail in the following sections.
+In compliance with the CERCLA NRDAR regulations and NEPA, the selection of restoration alternatives was finalized after public review and comment on the Draft RP/EA and are documented in this Final RP/EA.
+The overall objective of the restoration process is to make the public whole for injuries to natural resources resulting from the release of hazardous substances.
+In the sections below, the Trustees selected all Tier I and Tier II restoration alternatives as preferred alternatives to compensate the public for natural resource injuries.
+These preferred Tier I and Tier II projects best met all primary and secondary evaluation criteria.
+The No Action alternative and Tier III alternatives are non-preferred and have not been selected.
 Figure 2 shows the locations of restoration alternatives within the Raritan River watershed.
-Table 1 provides a tabular summary of the Trustees' criteria-based screening process and preferred alternative restoration projects that will accomplish the goal of restoring, replacing, rehabilitating, and/or acquiring the equivalent of injured natural resources, including their supporting habitats, to compensate the public for injuries resulting from the release of hazardous substances at and from the Cornell-Dubilier Site.
-Table 3 provides preliminary cost estimates for Tier I and II preferred alternatives.
+Table 1 provides a tabular summary of the Trustees' criteria-based screening process and selected alternative restoration projects that will accomplish the goal of restoring, replacing, rehabilitating, and/or acquiring the equivalent of injured natural resources, including their supporting habitats, to compensate the public for injuries resulting from the release of hazardous substances at and from the Cornell-Dubilier Site.
+Table 3 provides preliminary cost estimates for Tier I and II selected alternatives.